-Identifiers in the "lex" namespace are defined through a <jurisdiction> element assigned to the sources of law of a specific country or organization, and a <local-name> assigned by the issuing authority.
+Identifiers in the "lex" namespace are defined through a <jurisdiction> element assigned to the sources of law of a specific country or organization, and a <local-name> assigned by the issuing authority, in conformance with the syntax defined in Section 6.
 The main elements (authority and type of measure) of the <local-name> are defined by the Jurisdictional Registrar, so that it is ensured that the constructed URNs are unique.
-The Jurisdictional Registrar SHOULD provide clear documentation of rules by which names are to be constructed, and SHOULD update and make accessible its registries.
+The Jurisdictional Registrar MUST provide clear documentation of rules by which names are to be constructed, and MUST update and make accessible its registries.